entelect-incubator/.NET/Phase 1/README.md

 <br/><br/>

 We will be looking at creating a solution for Pezza's customers only.
-We will start off with how a typical solution might look like and refactoring it into a clean architecture that can be used through out the rest of the incubator.
+We will start with how a typical solution might look like and refactoring it into a clean architecture that can be used throughout the rest of the incubator.
 We will only be focussing on the Pezza Stock for the Phase.
 This is to show scaffold a new Solution and Projects for a Clean Architecture.

 ## **Setup**